top of page

 what will a session look like?

-It 's crucial that I gain a clear understanding of what it is like to be you and what your work and life context look like
+It 's crucial that I gain a clear understanding of what it is like to be you and what your life context looks like

 We explore your

-The way you relate to yourself and the beliefs you hold impact the way you provide care and relate to others
+The way you meet the world and yourself & the beliefs you hold impact the way you provide care and relate to others

-Being curious and explorative about your experiences fosters self-compassion and the conditions for growth
+Growth occurs through experience.
+Being curious and explorative about your experiences fosters self-compassion and the conditions for expansion

 vividbeauty_edited.jpg